List of Diary of a Wimpy Kid characters: Cecil

-Cecil is Greg's adopted uncle who is only three or four years old.
-He was adopted by Great Aunt Marcie, and Greg often feels awkward around Cecil, due to the fact that he gets privileges (such as sitting at the adults' table at family gatherings), despite his young age.
+Cecil is Greg’s four-year-old uncle who was adopted by Great Aunt Marcie.
+Greg feels awkward around him because Cecil is given adult privileges at family gatherings despite his very young age.

 Georgia

-Georgia is Greg's second cousin who has a loose tooth that has been in her mouth for years and always stalls when people ask if they can pull it out.
+Georgia is a second cousin who has a loose tooth that has stayed in her mouth for years.
+She is known for stalling and avoiding anyone who offers to help her pull it out.